So many of us find ourselves BROKEN. But God can make all things BEAUTIFUL if you will let Him. Don’t hold on to your broken heart.

-I picked up Gwen Smith’s book from a pile of books I have purchased and never finish reading because I am writing a series of devotionals on emotional trauma.
-I wanted to find out how others dealt with their own traumatic events and how God helped them recover.
+I picked up Gwen Smith’s book because I am writing a series of devotionals on emotional trauma.* I wanted to find out how others dealt with their own broken hearts and other traumatic events and how God helped them recover.

 Gwen reminds us that Satan would like to take us down for the last time.
 He wants to defeat us and convince us that God does not care.
 These crafty lies of the evil one can hold us back and keep us struggling in the hurt.
 We must let the lies go.
 Stop believing the lies and begin believing in the God who created us.
 Gwen tells us that “when we invite God into our circumstances, He will faithfully respond to our needs”.
 And then we will experience His peace, his presence, His power!